Proof of the bounded conformal conjecture: Proof of the main theorem

 where $v_{\sigma}$ is the harmonic function given by $h_{\sigma}$ on $\Sigma$ and 0 at infinity.

 \end{lemma}

-To prove the above result, it is necessary to establish the uniform convergence of the functions $u_{\sigma}$ appearing in the above lemma to the Poisson kernel based at $p$ - $K(x,p)$.
+To prove the above result, it is necessary to establish the uniform convergence of the functions $u_{\sigma}$ appearing in the above lemma to the Poisson kernel based at $p$ - $K(x,p)$ over sets compactly contained in $int(M)$.
 We prove this result in three parts.
-Firstly, we prove a lemma similar to Lemma 15 of \cite{jeff}, giving the condition for uniform convergence of the harmonic functions $\{u_{\sigma}\} \subset \overline{\mathcal{H}(\Sigma)}$ in the interior of $M$.
+Firstly, we prove a lemma similar to Lemma 15 of \cite{jeff}, giving the condition for uniform convergence of the harmonic functions $\{u_{\sigma}\} \subset \overline{\mathcal{H}(\Sigma)}$ over sets compactly contained in the interior of $M$.
 Secondly, we prove the \textit{strong convergence} of the series of measures $h_{\sigma} d\hm^2_g$ to the $\delta_p$-measure.
-Finally, we prove that the series of functions $u_{\sigma}$ converges to the Poisson kernel based at $p$.
+Finally, we prove that the series of functions $u_{\sigma}$ converges to the Poisson kernel based at $p$ over all sets compactly contained in the interior of $M$.

 \begin{definition} Let $\{ u_n g \}$ be a series of measures in $\overline{\mathcal{H}(\Sigma)}$, and let $u g \in \overline{\mathcal{H}(\Sigma)}$.
 We say that $\{ u_n g \}$ \textit{converges strongly in $C^{k}$} to $ug$ if the sequence of associated functions $\{ f_n \}$ converges to $f$ (associated to u) distributionally in $C^k$: